cpiprint/PyUIBuilder/README.md

 To learn more/ see upcoming features visit [roadmap](./roadmap.md)

-To stay in loop, subscribe to the free [newsletter](https://paulfreeman.substack.com/subscribe?utm_source=Github-Pybuilder)
+To stay in loop, subscribe to the free [newsletter](https://tally.so/r/mVDY7N)

 ## License - Fund the development

-Help fund open-source work and development of this and upcoming projects by purchasing a one-time license.
+Help fund development of this and upcoming projects by purchasing a one-time license.

-Purchasing License will allow me to focus on development of this tool and provide you access to more advance features, early access and more.
+Purchasing License will give you discounted price and provide you access to more advance features, early access and more.

 The discount's will be available for limited time only on pre-orders.